Home | Stories and Essays

 Tómas Urrea, master of a rancho

-healer, and one of the few women Tómas respects and
+one of the few women Tómas respects and even fears on

-even fears on his ranch, eventually takes the young Teresita
+his ranch, eventually takes the young Teresita under

 Meanwhile, Teresita is trying to understand her powers: how and why